Improving Food Access

 Supplemental Nutrition Assistance Program (SNAP)

-SNAP, formerly known as food stamps, is a USDA program that provides assistance to low-income families and individuals.
-Project GROWS accepts and DOUBLES SNAP benefits at the North Augusta Farmer’s Market, Waynesboro Farmer’s Market, and Youth-Run Farm Stand.
-Learn more info see the SNAP Resource Guide.
-Find other markets near you that accept SNAP.
+SNAP, formerly known as food stamps, is a USDA program that provides assistance to low-income families and individuals to purchase food.
+Project GROWS accepts and DOUBLES SNAP benefits at all of our farmers market Locations.
+View this SNAP Resource Guide to learn more about using SNAP-EBT benefits at your local farmer’s market.

-The WIC and Senior Farmers’ Market Nutrition Program (FMNP) provides vouchers to qualifying low-income seniors and families participating in the WIC program.
-Vouchers may be used exclusively for the purchase of fresh fruits and vegetables at approved farmer’s markets.
-For questions about using FMNP vouchers at our markets, see the FMNP Resource Guide.
+The WIC and Senior Farmers Market Nutrition Program (FMNP) provides vouchers to qualifying low-income seniors and families participating in the WIC program.
+Vouchers may be used exclusively for the purchase of fresh fruits and vegetables with participating farmers at markets and roadside stands.
+Learn more about WIC FMNP and Senior FMNP.

 Buy One, Give One: Fresh Food Donation Program